-Novated leasing is when an employer handles an employee's vehicle lease payments by deducting the payments from the employee's pre-tax income.
-This arrangement can create tax advantages for the employee and presents a convenient way to finance and manage a vehicle.
+Novated leasing is when an employer handles an employee's vehicle lease payments by deducting the payments from the employee's pre-tax salary.
+This financial arrangement can create tax advantages for the employee and presents a convenient way to finance and manage a vehicle.

-However, if approached incorrectly, novated leasing can present some significant risks.
-Let’s explore some of the most common novated lease traps and discuss the best ways to avoid them so that you can maximise your tax savings.
+However, if approached incorrectly, novated leasing can have some significant risks.
+Let’s explore some of the most common novated lease traps and discuss the best ways to avoid them, so that you can maximise your tax benefits.

 Common novated lease traps

-Novated leases can be a convenient way to finance and manage the cost of a vehicle.
-However, like any financial arrangement, there are potential traps or pitfalls associated with novated leases if you don’t have all the information.
+Novated leases can be a convenient alternative to a standard car loan or a traditional car loan.
+However, like any financial arrangement, there are potential traps or pitfalls associated with novated leases if you don’t know all of the necessary information.
 Here are some common novated lease traps to be aware of:

 1. Unforeseen costs

-While novated leasing offers a convenient way to finance and manage vehicle costs, it also comes with potential risks — particularly in the form of hidden fees.
-These are charges that may not be immediately apparent upon signing the contract and could include administrative fees, processing costs, unanticipated penalties, or many other expenses.
+While novated leasing offers a convenient way to finance and manage car running costs, it also comes with potential risks, particularly in the form of hidden fees.
+These are charges that may not be immediately apparent upon signing the lease agreement, and could include administrative fees, processing costs, interest rates, lump sum residual fees, or unanticipated penalties.

-If you’re considering a novated lease, it’s crucial to thoroughly examine the terms and conditions of the agreement and only sign it once you’re sure you fully understand all the financial implications.
+If you’re considering a novated lease, it’s crucial to thoroughly examine the terms and conditions of the agreement, including the vehicle purchase price or GST savings, and understand the actual costs before signing.

 2. Impact on salary packaging